craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes.rst

       1 row in set (0.000 sec)

-For information on errors you may encounter in your cluster, see :ref:`cluster-troubleshooting`.
+For information on errors you may encounter in your cluster, see :ref:`authoring-cluster-troubleshooting`.